Gymnastics Levels Guide & Requirements [For Stages 1 – 10]

 Gymnastics Levels 5-6 (Compulsory Levels)

 The vault requirement is only to learn front handspring.
 You need to master more challenging skills such as kip, backward sole circle, long hang kip, long hang pullover, and flyaway dismount.
-Tap swings are also added for the bars requirement set.
+For level 5 gymnastics, tap swings are also added for the bars requirement set.
 For both the beam and floor exercises, the hardest skills to learn are back walkover, sissonne, front handspring, front tuck, and the back tuck.

 Gymnastics Levels 7-10 (Optional Levels)